sokolhessnerlab/resources/README.md

 purpose.
 For example, consider creating your branch in the following way:

 ```
-git checkout -b section/emojicode
+git checkout -b tutorial/emojicode
 ```

-This will checkout a new branch on your local machine with a branch identifier composed of the `section` you plan to add and emoji to and the `emojicode` you intend to use for it.
+This will checkout a new branch on your local machine with a branch-type identifier (i.e., tutorial) and emoji to and the `emojicode` you intend to use for it.
 This is short and sweet, and hopefully unique. :bowtie: (If not, there are still infinitely many text strings you can use to name your branch with.)